web3data/web3data-js/docs/api.md

 ##### Returns

-- `Promise`  Promise object containing the array of logs
+-  Promise object containing the array of logs.